julianpoemp/ngx-jodit/README.md

     })
    ```
 5. Add `"skipLibCheck": true` to compilerOptions in your `tsconfig.app.json`.
 This is needed because the
-   check fails to typing errors of the jodit package.
+   check fails to typing errors of the jodit package. **This is still the issue in v4**.
 If you know any other solution, let me know :):
    ```
    ...
      "compilerOptions": {